OctopusDeploy/docs/docs/getting-started/index.md

 There are many more tools you might choose to use to create your package, but as long as you can create one of our [supported packages](/docs/packaging-applications/index.md#supported-formats) you can deploy your applications with Octopus Deploy.

 **[Build Server Integration](/docs/packaging-applications/build-servers/index.md)**<br/>
-Most Octopus users automate their existing tool chain to push packages to their Octopus Deploy server with our [API and Integrations](/docs/octopus-rest-api/index.md).
+Most Octopus users automate their existing tool chain to push packages to their Octopus Deploy server with our [build server integrations](/docs/packaging-applications/build-servers/index.md).
 But you can manually upload the package or host it in an external repository.
 :::

 ## 4. Define Your Deployment Process